 Kuala Lumpur (KL) is my second favorite city in the world behind Bangkok, Thailand, so I visit it several times a year.
 Kuala Lumpur is a relatively inexpensive city anyway but, if you know what you’re doing, you can see Kuala Lumpur on a budget and still have a fabulous time.
 If you want to visit Kuala Lumpur, but don’t want to spend a lot of money, follow these easy tips and see KL on the cheap.

-Get a Cheap Hotel in Kuala Lumpur – Seeing Kuala Lumpur on a budget requires finding a cheap hotel.
-Hotels in KL are usually more expensive than Bangkok, which means getting just an average 3-4 star hotel can be quite expensive.
+Get a Cheap Hotel in Kuala Lumpur – To really see Kuala Lumpur on a budget requires finding a cheap hotel.
+Hotels in KL are usually more expensive than Bangkok, which means getting just an average 3-4 star hotel can cost you more.
 One of the biggest outlays on any trip is your hotel so, if you can get a cheap but still nice hotel, you’ll save a lot of money.
 The best location for the cheap hotels in KL is Chinatown.

 Eat Cheaply in Kuala Lumpur – Your second most expensive outlay on a holiday is eating.
 Luckily it’s easy to eat on a budget in KL as there are so many cheap choices.
 You can eat at one of the cities many street stall restaurants (the ones around the day and night market in Chinatown are excellent and cheap).
 Food courts in the city’s many shopping malls are also great choices.

 You can take trains out of Kuala Lumpur to see some of the area’s famous tourist attractions and, again, for a mere few dollars.
-Even coming in from the airport, you can catch the high-speed train, which is less than $10 round-trip and only takes 30 minutes from the airport to the city center – by car or taxi can take up to 2 hours.
+Even coming in from the airport you can catch the KLIA Ekspres, which is $12 one-way and only takes 28 minutes from the airport to the city center.
+By taxi, you will pay a lot more and the trip can take up to two hours if traffic is bad.

 Shop at Sungei Wang Plaza Mall and Bukit Bintang Mall – These are two enormous shopping malls side by side with connecting aisles from one mall to another.
 In the eight-plus storeys, they sell everything you could ever want and more.